SolidWorks and ABAQUS Compared to ASME PTB-3

 PVE-9128, June 9, 2015, By: CBM/BTV/LRB

 What is PTB-3

 ASME problem sample manuals PTB-3 and PTB-4 are well kept secrets.
 The samples that used to be in the back of ASME VIII-1 in Appendix L have been changed, expanded and published as PTB-4.
-The ASME VIII-2 rewritten in 2007 got its own new PTB-3 problem sample manual in 2010.
-PTB-3 contains worked examples with numerical results.
+ASME VIII-2 was rewritten in 2007, and in 2010 it got its own new PTB-3 problem sample manual.
+PTB-3 contains examples with numerical results.
 Although meant more as an educational guide than a verification set, here we compare our own results in both ABAQUS and SolidWorks against published PTB-3 results.

 PTB-3 Example E5.2.1 and E5.3.2

 PTB-3 example E5.2.1 “Elastic Stress Analysis” covers the correct use of stress linearization and provides numerical results.
 The same model is used for sample E5.3.2 “Elastic Analysis”.
 Here both are run.

 [From E5.2.1] Evaluate the vessel top head and shell region for compliance with respect to the elastic stress analysis criteria for plastic collapse provided in [VIII-2] paragraph 5.2.2.
 Do not include the standard flanges or NPS 6 piping in the assessment for compliance to allowable stresses.
 Internal pressure is the only load that is to be considered.
 Relevant design data and geometry are provided below and in Figures E5.2.1-1 and E5.2.1-2.